sherlock-audit/2023-06-tokensoft-judging/README.md

 Escalation status:
 - [dot-pengun](https://github.com/sherlock-audit/2023-06-tokensoft-judging/issues/56/#issuecomment-1667060396): rejected

+**cr-walker**

+@sherlock-admin - here's the fix: https://github.com/SoftDAO/contracts/pull/11

+**maarcweiss**

+Fixed by wrapping the logic of the fix in #41 in the `_reconcileVotingPower` function and preventing rounding issues to fix that the user's were not be able to withdraw

 # Issue M-3: In `PriceTierVesting` there is no check if the Sequenzer for L2s is up when calling the oralce

 Source: https://github.com/sherlock-audit/2023-06-tokensoft-judging/issues/64